vovochka404/network-manager-amneziawg/README.md

-# Network-Manager VPN Plugin for WireGuard
+# Network-Manager VPN Plugin for AmneziaWG

-This project is a VPN Plugin for NetworkManager that handles client-side WireGuard connections.
+This project is a VPN Plugin for NetworkManager that handles client-side AmneziaWG connections.
-It is based on the [OpenVPN Plugin](https://git.gnome.org/browse/network-manager-openvpn) and was started as a Bachelor's Thesis at [SBA Research](https://www.sba-research.org/).
+It is based on old the [amneziawg Plugin](https://github.com/yanzilisan183/network-manager-amneziawg) and currently requires [amneziawg-tools](https://github.com/amnezia-vpn/amneziawg-tools) to be installed on your system.
+The plugin supports both IPv4 and IPv6 connections.